MicrosoftDocs/sql-docs/azure-sql/database/transparent-data-encryption-byok-key-rotation.md

 1. If the secondary server has a default TDE protector using a different key than the primary server, you should see two (or more) keys.
 The first key being the default TDE protector, and the second key is the key used in the primary server used to protect the replicated database.

-1. When the key is rotated on the primary server, it is automatically transferred to the secondary server.
+1. When the key is rotated on the primary server, it's automatically transferred to the secondary server.
 If you were to run the `Get-AzSqlServerKeyVaultKey` again on the primary server, you should see two keys.
 The first key is the original key, and the second key, which is the current key that was generated as part of the key rotation.

 1. Running the `Get-AzSqlServerKeyVaultKey` command on the secondary server should also show the same keys that are present in the primary server.
-This confirms that the rotated keys on the primary server is automatically transferred to the secondary server, and used to protect the database replica.
+This confirms that the rotated keys on the primary server are automatically transferred to the secondary server, and used to protect the database replica.

 ## Manual key rotation